Number and location of pre-images under harmonic mappings in the plane: On the number of zeros of harmonic polynomials

-More generally, let $\gamma$ be a closed curve with $\abs{g'(w)/h'(w)} = 1$ on $\tr(\gamma)$, and let $w = p(z)$ such that $\tr(\gamma)$ has $M \geq 2$ disjoint pre-images under $p$.
+More generally, let $\gamma$ be a closed curve with $\abs{g'(w)/h'(w)} = 1$ on $\tr(\gamma)$, and let $w = p(z)$ such that $\tr(\gamma)$ has $k \geq 2$ disjoint pre-images under $p$.
 Then these pre-images are in the critical set of $f(z) = h(p(z)) + \conj{g(p(z))}$ and are mapped to the same caustic.
-In particular, $h(z) = \frac{1}{n} z^n$, $g(z) = \frac{1}{m} z^m$ with $n > m \geq 1$ provides an example of a non-degenerate harmonic polynomial with $M$ critical curves that are mapped onto the same caustic. \end{example}
+In particular, $h(z) = \frac{1}{n} z^n$, $g(z) = \frac{1}{m} z^m$ with $n > m \geq 1$ provides an example of a non-degenerate harmonic polynomial with $k$ critical curves that are mapped onto the same caustic. \end{example}

 Multiple caustic arcs can be eliminated by a polynomial perturbation of~$f$.
-In Lemma~\ref{lem:perturbing_caus}, we write $\cC_f$ and $\cC_{\widetilde{f}}$ for the critical sets of $f$ and $\widetilde{f}$, and similarly for the dilatation.
+We write $\cC_f$ and $\cC_F$ for the critical sets of $f$ and $F$, respectively.

 \begin{lemma} Let $f$ be a harmonic mapping, and $z_1, z_2 \in \cC_f$, $z_1 \neq z_2$, with $f(z_1) = f(z_2)$.
-Then there exists a polynomial $p$ with $\deg(p) = 3$, such that $z_1, z_2 \in \cC_{\widetilde f}$ for $\widetilde f = f + p$, but $\widetilde f (z_1) \neq \widetilde f (z_2)$. \end{lemma}
+Then there exists a polynomial $p$ with $\deg(p) = 3$, such that $z_1, z_2 \in \cC_F$ for $F = f + p$, but $F(z_1) \neq F(z_2)$. \end{lemma}

 \begin{proof} Let $\eps > 0$, and let $p$ be the (unique) Hermite interpolation polynomial of degree $3$ with $p(z_1) = \eps$, $p(z_2) = -\eps$, and $p'(z_1) = 0 = p'(z_2)$.
-We then have $\abs{\omega_{\widetilde f} (z_1)} = \abs{ \omega_{f} (z_1)}$, and the same for $z_2$, but $\widetilde f(z_1) \neq \widetilde f(z_2)$. \end{proof}
+We then have $J_F (z_1) = 0 = J_{f} (z_1)$, and the same for $z_2$, but $F(z_1) \neq F(z_2)$. \end{proof}

-Next, we show that sufficiently small perturbations do not decrease the number of zeros of harmonic mappings.
+Next, we show that sufficiently small perturbations do not decrease the number of non-singular zeros.

-\begin{lemma} Let $f$ and $g$ be harmonic mappings, let $f$ have only finitely many zeros, which are all non-singular, and let $g$ have no singularities at the zeros of $f$.
+\begin{lemma} Let $f$ and $g$ be harmonic mappings, such that $f$ has only finitely many zeros, which are all non-singular, and such that $g$ has no singularities at the zeros of $f$.
 Then $N(f) \le N(f+\eps g)$ for all sufficiently small $\eps > 0$. \end{lemma}